4. Data and Functionality

 4.1.7 Counting Complexity

-The complexity of a data type is the number of instances that can exist.
+The complexity of a data type is the count of values that can exist.
 A good data type has the least amount of complexity it needs to hold the information it conveys, and no more.

 Values have a built-in complexity: